travel is becoming possible

 the world lie abandoned cities and decaying infrastructure surrounded

 by vast, polluted wastelands.
-Small pockets of "rich" biodiversity
+Small pockets of biodiversity

-can still be found – but most of these are contained within artificial
+can still be found – but many of these are contained within artificial

 world's first bicentenarians

 people who were born in the 1960s are still alive and well in today's

 world.
 Life expectancy had been increasing at a rate of 0.2 years, per